Hot-melt Extrusion Formulation Screening

 Fast sample preparation to obtain the best results.

-Controlled drug delivery systems are advantageous over conventional dosage forms as they yield more stable plasma profiles, allow for reduced administration frequency, and minimize the potential of side-effects.
-While conventional dosage forms release the drug within a comparatively short time frame, CDDSs contain polymers to control drug release and thereby, the onset and duration of the drug’s action in the body.
-Multilayer samples are requested in galenic to study drug diffusion and release.
+Controlled drug delivery systems are advantageous over conventional dosage forms as they yield more stable plasma profiles, allow for reduced administration frequency, and minimize the potential of side effects.
+While conventional dosage forms release the drug within a comparatively short time frame, CDDSs contain polymers to control drug release and, thereby, the onset and duration of the drug’s action in the body.
+Multilayer samples are requested in galenic to study drug diffusion and release, but they are difficult to prototype with conventional equipment.
 A well-known example of such a dosage form is the intra-vaginal birth control ring (IVR) from Merck (NuvaRing™).

 e.g. Ø10 mm